eltonbautista/BFG-Digital/src/pages/calgary-web-design-company/web-development.md

 # STEPS SECTION
 servicesHeading: Website Design & Development Process
-servicesDescription: Here is our process!
+servicesDescription: The following section will inform you about our intuitive and hassle-free web design and development process!
 servicesSteps: [{
   stepsHeading: "01.
 Meeting & Consulting",
   stepsDescription: "You will get the option to directly meet with one of our team members either in real life, or through an online appointment.
 This initial consultation will allow our company to better understand your needs.",